 ‘Oh?’
 The little gleam in his eye started to smoulder.
 ‘And what’s my role in this?
 Helpless innocent wizard ensnared in the woods and seduced by the wiles of the veela?’

 A flicker of disappointment crossed Harry’s face and warmth burst beneath Fleur’s breast.
 She pressed her lips to his cheek.
-‘We’ve all summer to enjoy each others company,’ she murmured.
-‘But I want to cross off all the rest of the rooms inside the house before we move outside.’
+‘We’ve all summer to enjoy each other’s company,’ she murmured.
+‘But I want to cross off all the rooms inside the house before we move outside.’

 Harry laughed.
 ‘Now that’s a plan I can get behind.’

 ‘You better.’
 Fleur offered him her cutest pout.
 ‘Now, let’s sort out some wards before you distract me any more than you already have.’